mu-dawood/EasyValidate/docs/analyzers.md

 This rule ensures that classes deriving from validation attributes properly implement the required `Validate` method signature.

 **Message:**
 Class '{0}' must have at least one 'Validate(string, Type)' method with exactly two parameters, and all 'Validate' methods must have exactly two parameters.
-Ensure all 'Validate' methods return 'EasyValidate.Core.Abstraction.AttributeResult'.
+Ensure all 'Validate' methods return 'EasyValidate.Abstractions.AttributeResult'.

 **Example of violation:**
 ```csharp